ntlinh16/cloudal/README.md

 Execo reads `~/.execo.conf.py` file to set up the connection.
 If this file is not exist, execo uses the default values that you can find more detail [here](http://execo.gforge.inria.fr/doc/latest-stable/execo.html#configuration)

 To working on specific cloudal systems, you need more installation.
-Please fint the instruction in the following link:
+Please find the detail instruction in the following links:
 - [Working on Grid5000](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_tutorial.md)
 - [Working with Kubernetes on Grid5000](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_tutorial.md)
 - [Working on Google Cloud Platform (GCP)](https://github.com/ntlinh16/cloudal/blob/master/docs/gcp_tutorial.md)